-We also cover items of interest that happen within the wider technology sector from the context of Ubuntu, relaying what those changes may mean for the OS, the community and our readers.
+This blog also touches on items of interest within the mainstream tech sector within the context of Ubuntu, relaying what the changes might mean for the distro, the Ubuntu community and our readers.

 - We help readers understand changes affecting Ubuntu

 - We show readers how to do more with their Ubuntu desktop

-Android and iPhone were barely formed (much less shipping) when we started out; “cloud computing” was a buzz word; and Ubuntu was, for the most part, a simple desktop and server operating system.
+Android and iPhone were barely formed (much less shipping) when we started out; “cloud computing” was a buzz word; and Ubuntu was, for the most part, a niche desktop OS, and a promising new server operating system.

-Our readers have a passion for Ubuntu, for open-source software, and for being at the cutting edge of technology.
-They aren’t passive spectators but play active roles in the shifting trends of digital sociology.
+Readers of OMG!
+Ubuntu have a passion for Ubuntu, for open-source software, and for being at the cutting edge of technology.
+They aren’t passive spectators but folks playing an active role in the shifting trends of technology.

 They are students, they are gamers, they are developers, and they are regular home users wanting to learn more.

-To feed their appetites for “what’s next” we bring them timely news articles, useful guides, tips and tutorials, and plenty more besides.
+To feed their appetites for “what’s next” this blog brings them timely news articles, useful guides, tips and tutorials, videos, and plenty more besides.

 Even at the best of times the world of Ubuntu, Linux and open-source technology can be confusing or difficult to understand.